krishangoyal12/Ecommerce_Follow_Along/README.md

 2. Endpoint for Storing Cart Products
 - Create an endpoint that accepts product details (via POST request).
 - Parse the received product details and add them to the user's cart in the database.

+***Milestone 18***: **Cart Endpoint Creation**

+- Overview

+In this milestone, the goal is to create backend functionality to handle cart operations.
+Specifically, you will create an endpoint to receive requests from the cart page and another to fetch all the products inside a user's cart using their email.

+Learning Goals

+- Create an endpoint to receive requests from the cart page.

+- Develop an endpoint to fetch all the products inside the cart based on the user's email.

+Steps

+1. Backend Endpoint for Cart Page

+- Create a backend endpoint that listens for requests from the cart page.

+- This endpoint will handle adding products to the user's cart or modifying existing items (e.g., updating quantity).

+2. Endpoint to Fetch Products in Cart

+- Write a backend endpoint that fetches all the products inside the user's cart.

+- The endpoint will query the database using the user's email to retrieve their cart's details, including product names, quantities, and prices.

+3. Database Handling

+- Ensure that product details are stored appropriately in the database and can be retrieved efficiently.

+- Structure the database queries so that they return the relevant cart information for the specific user based on their email.